Biden, Florida-bound, says his support among Hispanic voters has ‘gotta go higher’

 And in a tweet, Guest claimed that Biden was in "panic mode."

-Jennifer Molina, Biden campaign’s Latino outreach director, told Fox News, “The Hispanic vote will be a deciding factor and we are not taking it for granted.
-This is why we made investments early on and are currently doing the work to reach voters in English and Spanish across all platforms — TV, radio, digital, mail and culturally-competent outreach that underlines Joe Biden's commitment to help the Hispanic community prosper and thrive and more importantly call out the devastating impacts of Trump's failed leadership to our community."
+Jennifer Molina, Biden campaign’s Latino outreach director, emphasized that "the Hispanic vote will be a deciding factor and we are not taking it for granted."

+She told Fox News that "this is why we made investments early on and are currently doing the work to reach voters in English and Spanish across all platforms — TV, radio, digital, mail and culturally-competent outreach that underlines Joe Biden's commitment to help the Hispanic community prosper and thrive and more importantly call out the devastating impacts of Trump's failed leadership to our community."

+Some Democrats in Florida are also ringing alarms over what they say is a sharp rise in disinformation on social media aimed at Spanish speaking voters that falsely paints Biden as a socialist.

+Asked about the disinformation campaign as he boarded his flight to Florida, the former vice president said "just tell the truth.
+Everybody knows who Trump is.
+People are giogn to show up and vote."

-But the poll numbers are perplexing, as Trump has long been viewed by critics as the more anti-immigrant candidate, dating back to the first speech of his 2016 presidential campaign, when he argued that many Mexican illegal immigrants to the U.S. were “rapists.”
+Also perplexing are the poll numbers, as Trump has long been viewed by critics as the more anti-immigrant candidate, dating back to the first speech of his 2016 presidential campaign, when he argued that many Mexican illegal immigrants to the U.S. were “rapists.”

 Later in the campaign, he created another controversy when he questioned whether a federal judge of Mexican heritage could be objective.